EuroProofNet/europroofnet.github.io/_pages/WG6/Leuven/meeting.md

 **Participants:** Please see [here](participants)

-**Deadlines (AoE)**
+**Deadlines**

-Submission of talk proposals: TBD
+- Submission of talk proposals: 2 February 2024 (AoE)
-Author notification: TBD
+- Author notification: 16 February 224
-Funding requests: TBD
+- Funding requests: 23 February 2024 (AoE)
-Registration: TBD
+- Funding notification: 4 March 2024
+- Registration: 8 March 2024 (AoE)

 **Funding:**
-The reimbursement concerns the official dates of the WG6 meeting: Apr 4-5 (so not the colocated event).
+The reimbursement concerns the official dates of the WG6 meeting: Apr 4-5 (so not the co-located event).
 For information regarding reimbursement, please see [here](../reimbursement-rules).
 The daily allowance has been fixed to 140 euros.